denten-books/plain-text/sample.md

 otherwise to avoid, bypass, remove, deactivate, or impair a technological measure, without the authority of the copyright owner (17.1201.a.3.A)."
-A technological measure that "effectively controls access" is further defined as "measure, [that] in the ordinary course of its operation, requires the application of information, or a process or a treatment, with the authority of the copyright owner, to gain access to the work (17.1201.a.3.B)."
+A technological measure that "effectively controls access" is further defined as measure that "in the ordinary course of its operation, requires the application of information, or a process or a treatment, with the authority of the copyright owner, to gain access to the work (17.1201.a.3.B)."
 For a literary scholar, that means that when encountering a text on a digital device,